 It is unlawful for any investment adviser, investment adviser representative, or federal-covered investment adviser to include in an advisory contract, any condition, stipulation, or provisions binding any person to waive compliance with any provision of [the Uniform Securities Act].

-While they’re generally unlawful, securities regulators tend to allow hedge clauses specific to “uncontrollable events.”
-These events are typically related to weather (e.g. hurricanes, earthquakes), communication disruptions (e.g. telephone lines going down), war, government shutdowns, and other large-scale catastrophes (e.g. global pandemics).
-For example, an adviser may put language in a contract stating they may not be able to fulfill their fiduciary obligations in the event of a natural disaster.
+For example, an adviser may include language stating they may not be able to fulfill their fiduciary obligations in the event of a natural disaster.

-The hypothecation agreement involves the customer pledging securities as collateral for their margin loans.
-Just like a home is collateral for a mortgage, securities held in a brokerage account serve as collateral for margin loans.
-If a customer borrows money from their broker-dealer and is unable to repay the loan, the broker-dealer can liquidate (sell) the securities in their account to pay off the loan.
+The hypothecation agreement is where the customer pledges securities as collateral for the margin loan.
+Just as a home serves as collateral for a mortgage, securities held in a brokerage account serve as collateral for margin borrowing.
+If the customer can’t repay the loan, the broker-dealer can liquidate (sell) securities in the account to pay off the loan.

-The credit agreement contains the details of the margin loan, including the method of calculating margin interest, the repayment schedule, and the general terms of the loan.
-Additionally, a disclosure is provided if the investor’s credit will be checked.
+The credit agreement describes the terms of the margin loan, including how margin interest is calculated, the repayment schedule, and other loan terms.
+It also discloses whether the investor’s credit will be checked.

 The loan consent form is the only optional part of the margin agreement.
-If signed, it allows the broker-dealer to lend out the customer’s securities to other investors for short sales.
-Although there’s no legal requirement for it to be signed, most broker-dealers do not open margin accounts without it.
+If signed, it allows the broker-dealer to lend the customer’s securities to other investors for short sales.
+Although there’s no legal requirement for it to be signed, most broker-dealers won’t open margin accounts without it.

 The margin agreement must be signed and submitted (except for the loan consent form) promptly after the first executed margin trade.
 This is slightly different from the FINRA rules you may have learned while preparing for the SIE, Series 6, or 7 exams.

-While you don’t need to be concerned with the specifics, an option is a contract between two parties (investors) to perform a transaction at a fixed price.
-There are two types of options - calls and puts.
+An option is a contract between two investors to complete a transaction at a fixed price.
+There are two types of options:

-Calls are contracts that allow the option owner to exercise a right to purchase stock at a fixed price.
-For example, an investor purchasing an ABC 35 call gains the right to purchase 100 shares* of ABC stock at $35.
-There’s another investor that sold the 35 call, and they have the obligation to sell 100 shares at $35 should the option buyer exercise the contract.
+Calls are contracts that give the option owner the right to buy stock at a fixed price.
+For example, an investor who buys an ABC 35 call has the right to buy 100 shares* of ABC stock at $35.
+Another investor sold the 35 call and has the obligation to sell 100 shares at $35 if the buyer exercises the contract.

 *Option contracts typically cover 100 shares of stock per contract.

-Puts are contracts that allow the option owner to exercise a right to sell stock at a fixed price.
-For example, an investor purchasing an ABC 35 put gains the right to sell 100 shares* of ABC stock at $35.
-There’s another investor that sold the 35 put, and they have the obligation to buy 100 shares at $35 should the option buyer exercise the contract.
+Puts are contracts that give the option owner the right to sell stock at a fixed price.
+For example, an investor who buys an ABC 35 put has the right to sell 100 shares* of ABC stock at $35.
+Another investor sold the 35 put and has the obligation to buy 100 shares at $35 if the buyer exercises the contract.

 Again, don’t worry about the specifics related to options.
 The test may focus on the opening of an options account, but it’s very unlikely to see exam questions on aspects of specific option contracts.